Here (2024 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 41 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those surveyed by PostTrak gave the film a 69% positive score (with an average of three out of five stars).

-Peter Sobczynski of RogerEbert.com gave the film one out of four stars and wrote: "Here is a work so cloying and ham-fisted in its attempts to move you that there is a point when you find yourself thinking that the only thing that Zemeckis hasn't thrown into the mix is a needle drop of "Our House" and then he proceeds to do just that."
+Peter Sobczynski of RogerEbert.com gave the film one out of four stars and wrote: "Here is a work so cloying and ham-fisted in its attempts to move you that there is a point when you find yourself thinking that the only thing that Zemeckis hasn't thrown into the mix is a needle drop of 'Our House' and then he proceeds to do just that."

 Regarding the film's adaptation of the McGuire original and its formalistic aspirations, Rolling Stone wrote: "On the page, the limitations somehow feel groundbreaking and expansive.
 Onscreen, the film somehow reduces the same notion of one angle/one thousand different moments to little more than a blinkered gimmick.
 Similarly, The Australians critic gave the movie 2.5 out of 5 stars, writing: "This film is interesting to look at if you are interested in movie-making technique, but as a drama it is rather undramatic."

 Pop culture writer Nathan Rabin also gave the film one out of five stars, writing that "Here fails as a movie, a play, an experiment and an art installation.
 It fails in every way that a movie can fail" and calling it "another sad illustration of the creative decline of a once-great filmmaker".